trolie/spec/docs/example-narratives/temporary-ratings.md

 ---

 # Temporary Ratings
-FERC order 881 includes a provision for a "reliability safety valve" that allows grid operators to temporarily set aside AARs to address immediate threats to reliability by temporarily using an alternate static rating for a facility.
+FERC Order 881 includes a provision that allows grid operators to temporarily set aside AARs to address immediate threats to reliability by temporarily using an alternate static rating for a facility.
 These temporary ratings used must be documented and stored in a database, accessible for 5 years.